SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 "Alright then.
 Anyways, what's our-" Shiro is suddenly cut off by an elevator ding.

+...

-"*Oh dear, that might be them.*" I think to myself.
+"*Oh dear, that might be them.*" I think to myself, remembering the 4 girls at the ground floor.

 ...